86Box/docs/usage/gettingstarted.rst

 .. rubric:: Step 7: What now?

 If you made it this far, you got the basics of using 86Box, but there's more features and options to explore.
-For example, you can try out `86Box Manager <https://github.com/86Box/86BoxManager>`_ for easier management of multiple virtual machines.
+For example, you can try out `86Box Manager <https://github.com/86Box/86BoxManager>`_ for easier management of multiple emulated machines.
 You can see what's under the *View* menu, or look at some of the more obscure options in the *Settings* window.

 Keep in mind that because 86Box is constantly in development, various problems will come and go.
 If you think something's not working the way it should, consider submitting an issue here on GitHub or joining official support channels on Discord or IRC.